killerbigpoint/cs2-anticheat/README.md

 - [ ] Bunnyhop (WIP)
 - [ ] No-Spread Detection (WIP)

+### Integration
+- [ ] IKS Admin System

 ## Installation
+- Download [CounterStrikeSharp](https://github.com/roflmuffin/CounterStrikeSharp) if you haven't already and follow their install instructions
 - Download the latest release from [Releases](https://github.com/killerbigpoint/cs2-anticheat/releases)
 - Drag and drop the folder **TBAntiCheat** into your plugins folder which should be in inside of `game/csgo/addons/counterstrikesharp/plugins`